GiampaoloGabba/EvoTransitions/README.md

 # Shared Element Transitions in Xamarin.Forms
-Custom NavigationRenderers for Xamarin.Forms (IOS and Android) to activate shared element transitions between two screens.
+Custom NavigationRenderers for Xamarin.Forms (IOS and Android) to activate shared element transitions between two page.

 Its a <b>proof of concept</b> with the following limitations: